Outlines of history

 The racing track is in fact steadily changing, thus involving additional ground to cement and more trees to pull down, besides the environmental damages regularly occurring at any Grand Prix and the steady noise caused by over 200 games/year.

-The racing track is a real pain eating yearly portions of Park and, on the occasion of Grand Prix, the whole Park becomes servicing area for the racing track, where parking, camping, using branches for fires, throwing hips of garbage, and using fence as lavatories, are allowed.
 A historic park is being jeopardized forever now due to rude people negligence and to the ongoing blackmail of the F1 bosses.
 As already threatened many times, they might abruptly decide to discontinue the Monza Grand Prix rights.
 In spite of this, mayor and council majority have decided to renew to the racing track management a grant maturing in 2026 at a ridiculous fee for such a wide area, namely Eur 800,000/year.
 Such a decision has not even been discussed in proper town council meetings.
-Should private premises within the park - just like racing track and golf course - be profitable, Parco di Monza, Villa Reale and Giardini would not be in such poor conditions.